 - Nutrition (3 credits)

-Each Athletic Training student is charged a program fee for each semester enrolled in the program.
-The program fee is used to provide instructional supplies, discipline-specific technology, and guest speakers.
-Students in the Master of Science in Athletic Training will incur additional costs associated with their clinical education experiences, including the cost associated with travel and housing at affiliated clinical sites, dress code requirements, web-based assessment platforms, and professional memberships.
+Students in the MSAT program will incur additional costs associated with their clinical education experiences, including the cost associated with travel and housing at affiliated clinical sites, dress code requirements, web-based assessment platforms, and professional memberships.
 Criminal background checks are not essential for all affiliated clinical sites.
 In the event that a clinical site requests a criminal background check for clinical placement, the student is responsible for the cost.
+The following is a list of associated student costs.